santisq/PSCompression/README.md

 </td>
 <td>

-Expand Gzip compressed files to a destination path or to the [success stream](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_output_streams?view=powershell-7.3#success-stream).
+Expands Gzip compressed files to a destination path or to the [success stream](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_output_streams?view=powershell-7.3#success-stream).

 </td>
 </tr>